 Now onto REX

-REX charges a total brokerage fee to the seller of 2%.
+REX charges sellers as little as 2% total.
 So, on that $700,000 house, the seller would pay just $14,000 instead of $42,000.
 By finding buyers directly, REX removes the need for sellers to overinflate the list price of their home just to factor in agent commissions.

 We also pay our agents on both sides a salary, so there are no commissions (and a rush to close) or ban on referrals (a la RESPA).
 We’ve effectively created the ultimate one-stop-shop.

 At REX, we help you arrange mortgage and insurance at the most competitive market rates.
 And because we do lots of business, we can take care of your escrow, title and warranty needs at a lower price than you would get shopping on your own.